 According to people with big brains and white lab coats, the Northern Lights happen when solar dust travels through our atmosphere, exciting air molecules.
 On the ground, we most often see them as sheets, lines or whorls of green fire, though sometimes they’re purple or even red.
 The auroras happen almost every other night on average, though the Midnight Sun makes them impossible to see in the summer.
 But in the heart of winter, when there’s only a few hours of Polar Night at midday, the Northern Lights really come out to play.

 You can see the Northern Lights just about anywhere except downtown or in an area with many streetlights.
 (And sometimes even here!)
 The easiest way to ensure the best possibilities is with a Northern Lights safari.
 You’ll bundle up in a warm outfit that makes you feel just a little like a toddler and head away from all lights.
 In northernmost Finland, you might head to the frozen Teno (Tana) River to see the auroras above real tundra landscapes.
 In southern Lapland, snow-capped pine trees wait just as expectantly as you for the silent spectacle overhead.

 Pics or it didn’t happen

 Just like a big fish story, proof is mandatory.
 That’s why Lapland has some of the best Northern Lights photographers in the world.
 You can take advantage of their experience and expertise in various ways.
-Attend the Northern Lights photography workshop in Inari and get hands-on training.
-Travel with professionals on excursions to the aforementioned mountains in Kilpisjärvi.
+Attend the Northern Lights photography workshop and get hands-on training.
+Travel with seasoned pros excursions to the aforementioned mountains of northwestern Finland.
 Just about every Northern Lights safari has a guide who knows how to help you capture the moment forever.